-The Frontline Equality Assessment Tool (FEAT) has been designed to assess patient flow and integration of inequalities sensitive practice within frontline services.
+The Frontline Equality Assessment Tool (FEAT) has been designed to make equality legislation 'real' for practitioners and test how front line services are able to integrate equality policies and practice on a ward setting..
 It will be utilised by a lead member of local service teams in collaboration with assessors from the Equality and Human Rights Team.
 The focus of the tool will be on assessing how unmet needs may be mitigated within services.
 This will involve checking the patient data collected, how communication support is assessed, knowledge of protected characteristic related issues, associated policies and protocols as well as the impact on discharge planning.
 Questions will be competency based and cover all protected characteristics.